Romani diaspora: Romania

-There is a sizable Romani minority in Romania, known as Țigani in Romanian and, recently, as Rromi, of 621,573 people or 3.3% of the total population (2011 census).
+There is a sizable Romani minority in Romania, known as Țigani in Romanian and, recently, as Rromi, of 569,477 people or 3.4% of the total population (2021 census).
 The Council of Europe estimated the figure to be 1.85 million people or 8.32% of the population in 2007, a figure difficult to verify due to the mobility of Romani and the reluctance of some to disclose their ethnicity.

 In Romania, there exist a variety of governmental and non-governmental programs for integration and social advancement for the Romani, including the Foundation Policy Center for Roma and Minorities, the National Agency for the Roma and the Decade of Roma Inclusion in which Romania participated.
 Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Hungary, Macedonia, Montenegro, Romania, Serbia, Slovakia, and Spain participate in these programs.
 As an officially recognized ethnic minority, the Romani people also have guaranteed representation in the Parliament of Romania.

 Moldova

-A large Roma community of east-orthodox Christian faith, are the Basketmakers in Glodeni, their ancestors migrated from Serbia, settled in Glodeni at the time of the Teleki Dynasty.
+A large Roma community of Eastern Orthodox Christian faith, are the Basketmakers in Glodeni, their ancestors migrated from Serbia, settled in Glodeni at the time of the Teleki Dynasty.